 Ljubljana and the leading coastal and mountain resorts remain the most expensive parts of the country to buy in, however in the last few years there has been some flattening of the price differentials between the cheapest and most expensive areas.
 This said there is still a wide variation in prices charged for similar properties and there are occasional bargains to be found - especially for rural mountain properties - which is why we always recommend our clients let us undertake a bespoke search against their criteria, so they understand the extent of what is on the market that suits their needs.

 A particularity of the Slovenian market is the relatively low level of transactions per capita meaning that the supply of properties on the market is limited in many areas and property fitting defined criteria can be hard to find.

 Tourism fell significantly in 2020 due to Covid-19 following record years in 2017-19 have both been record years in Slovenian tourism with significant growth on most measures and in most regions.
 With 2021 recovery of industry is noticable and is growing again.
-Tourism has been one of the brightest spots of the Slovenian economy for a number of years and the steady growth no sign of slowing up.
+Tourism has been one of the brightest spots of the Slovenian economy for a number of years and the steady growth showed no sign of slowing up prior to Covid-19.
 This has been driven by the fact that so many of Slovenia's strongest characteristics are "on-trend" with trends in tourism - such as green and active holidays, due to the gradual improvement in tourist infrastructure from attractions to accommodation and to the success of the country overall and individual resorts / regions in promoting themselves.
 This upwards trend in Slovenian tourism is of particular relevance / interest to buyers of Slovenian holiday homes as many tourist areas have seen property growth which has tended to beat market averages and steadily improving conditions for tourist property rental.

 Offers, surveys & negotiations